mlochbaum/BQN/commentary/problems.md

 ### Subtraction, division, and span are backwards
 The left argument feels much more like the primary one in these cases (indeed, this matches the typical left-to-right ordering of binary operators in mathematics).
 The commonly-paired `⌊∘÷` and `|` have opposite orders for this reason.
 Not really fixable; too much precedent.

-### Can't access array ordering directly
-Only `⍋⍒` use array ordering rather than just array equality or numeric ordering.
-Getting at the actual ordering to just compare two arrays is more difficult than it should be (but not *that* difficult: `⥊⊸⍋⌾<` is TAO `≤`).

 ### Nothing (`·`) interacts strangely with Before and After
 Since `𝕨F⊸G𝕩` is `(F𝕨)G𝕩` and `𝕨F⟜G𝕩` is `𝕨F G𝕩` in the dyadic case, we might expect these to devolve to `G𝕩` and `F G𝕩` when `𝕨` is not present.
 Not so: instead `𝕩` is substituted for the missing `𝕨`.
 And Before and After are also the main places where a programmer might try to use `𝕨` as an operand, which doesn't work either (the right way is the train `𝕨F⊢`).
 It's also a little strange that `v F˜·` is `·`, while `·F v` is `F v`.